Visioncall can help maintain independence with eye care in a care residence.

 It’s more to do with feeling like you don’t rely on others and less to do with feeling like a burden.

-It can be challenging to maintain independence with eye care for people living within a care environment, but it’s important not to overlook it.
+While it can be a struggle to maintain independence with eye care for people living in a care environment, it can make a difference.

 Vision, eye care and independence

 There’s a link between vision and independence – and it’s more important than we think.

 We know that when a person can see better, they can live better too.

 Research highlights that a significant amount of people living in a care environment have sight loss.

 This can help boost an individual’s confidence in their mobility and encourage engagement with the world around them.

 Better vision can also help to ease the feelings of isolation and depression that limited mobility can cause.

 By working with Visioncall, we can help you care for the eyes of your residents!